FanshaweCollege/ZatzPancioli_Anna_HW3/README.md

 Homework 3: <br>
+Interactive Information Poster <br>
-Interactive SVG Poster Interactive Infographic about the curiosities of the world of Harry Potter, created for the Multimedia Authoring 2 class.
+Interactive Infographic about the curiosities of the world of Harry Potter, created for the Multimedia Authoring 2 class.

 Prerequisites:<br>
 -Gulp<br>